 “Its [the Parliament site’s] search function barely works at all.” – Business consultancy firm

-In some of these cases the official site may improve in future (improving the search seems a very attainable goal), but in other cases there has been backsliding, such as availability of the register of interests.
+In some of these cases the official site may improve in future, but in other cases there has been backsliding, such as availability of the register of interests.
 TheyWorkForYou has value as a backstop on the official service where it has flaws, but also in providing services like the email alerts that go above and beyond what the official service is ever likely to offer.

 Image: Monisha Selvakumar